 With a musical upbringing, engineering studies at Stanford University, clarinet studies at the San Francisco Conservatory of Music and early music studies under Eric Hoeprich at the Royal Conservatoire in the Hague, I bring a unique combination of skills and experience to building instruments.

 My instruments meet the needs of the most demanding professional, remain faithful to the originals, and are beautiful to the ear and eye.
 I specialize in instruments based on original examples from the finest makers of the Golden Age of the clarinet including Theodor Lotz, Raymond Griesbacher, and Griessling & Schlott.
 The instruments I build are practical and reliable, as well as easy and comfortable for the performer.
-Early instruments should be a joy to play.
-I invite you to explore the website.
-Questions are very welcome.
+Historical instruments are a joy to play and build.